 -

-Preheat your oven to 375°F. lightly grease a 9" pie dish or baking dish with coconut oil.
+Preheat your oven to 375°F. lightly grease a 9" square or round or 11" oval baking dish with coconut oil.

 -

 Toss the peaches with the filling ingredients to coat well.
-Place the mixture in the prepared baking dish and set aside.
+Spread the mixture evenly in the prepared baking dish and set aside.

 -